 Copying and faxing: If you need class materials copied or faxed, the School's administrative staff can help.
 Fill out this form (PDF or Word), and submit it to Executive Assistant Pamela Williams.
 For copy requests, due to the possibility of a high volume of requests, please allow at least a one-day notice for turnaround.

 How to propose an Honors course: The VCU Honors College handles applications from faculty members who want to teach official honors courses -- courses that are especially challenging and stimulating.
 The deadline for fall-semester course proposals is November 1 of the preceding year.
 The deadline for spring and summer course proposals is May 1 of the preceding year.
-Contact Associate Professor Jeff South for questions.
+Contact Associate Professor Peyton Rowe for questions.